 - Treasurer of the Working Families Caucus • Chair of the Study Committee on Mental Health of the Fulton County Delegation • Past Chair of Women’s Legislative Caucus •, Health Committee of National Conference of State Legislators • Appointed by the Governor to the Health Insurance Exchange Advisory Committee

-Mental Health Association, Georgia Conservation Voters, Women’s Policy Council, AADD, Georgia Breast Cancer Coalition
+Mental Health Association, Georgia Conservation Voters, Women’s Policy Council, AADD, Georgia Breast Cancer Coalition, Georgia Mental Health Consumer Network, St. Judes

-- Healthcare: ensure access and affordability of care • Transportation/Transit: reduce congestion, enhance MARTA’s funding sources, and the development of a regional transit system in the metro area • Job Creation: support skill-building to ensure Georgians are prepared for good jobs and invest in infrastructure that grows our economy • Education: assure adequate funding for our schools
+- Healthcare: ensure access and affordability of healthcare •Transportation/Transit: reduce congestion, enhance MARTA’s funding sources, and the development of a regional transit system in the metro area • Job Creation: support skill-building to ensure Georgians are prepared for good jobs and invest in infrastructure that grows our economy • Education: assure adequate funding for our schools

 Healthcare.
 Pat works tirelessly to ensure that healthcare coverage is available to all of Georgians and, most recently, to ensure appropriate implementation of the Affordable Care Act including expansion of Medicaid.
 Before the Affordable Care Act was passed by Congress, Pat introduced The “Peach Care for All Children Act”, a bipartisan effort that would authorize the Department of Community Health to draw additional federal dollars through Medicaid and the current State Children’s Health Insurance Program (S-CHIP or PeachCare), would use the buying power of government in negotiating reasonable premiums with insurance carriers for any child who is not insured through the parent’s employer, regardless of income level.
 During the most recent sessions, Pat’s energy focused on consolidating government by working to eliminate duplications in eligibility processes for Medicaid and PeachCare and the dual insurance administration of health insurance programs.